Updated June 8, 2022.

 Document the Process and Criteria

 While it can be a delicate subject, it is worthwhile to have a documented pet screening process in place.
-Rental properties that allow pets can attract quality renters who stay for more than one lease term (and boost your income).
+Residential rental properties that allow pets can attract quality renters who stay for more than one lease term (and boost your income).
 Pet owners often find it challenging to find rental properties that accept pets.
 When they find one, they work hard to be excellent tenants and will renew the lease to avoid trying to find another pet-friendly home.

 Before you screen pets, determine your criteria for an “acceptable” pet and thoroughly document these criteria.
 Consider things like: